lotaris/jee-oauth/enforce-oauth-scopes.md

 The library provides two annotations which should be used to configure the scopes required for each API call.
 These annotations are: [AllOAuthScopes][AllOAuthScopes] and [AnyOAuthScopes][AnyOAuthScopes].

-[AllOAuthScopes][AllOAuthScopes] should be used when you want to secify that a Token should have granted all the scopes from the specified list.
+[AllOAuthScopes][AllOAuthScopes] should be used when you want to specify that a Token should have granted all the scopes from the specified list, in order to get access to the API call.

-[AnyOAuthScopes][AnyOAuthScopes] should be used when you want to secify that a Token should have granted at least one of the scopes from the specified list.
+[AnyOAuthScopes][AnyOAuthScopes] should be used when you want to specify that a Token should have granted at least one of the scopes from the specified list, in order to get access to the API call.

 ## Annotate API calls

 The annotations can be used in the following way:

-When one scope is required for an api call:
+When one scope is required for an API call:

 ```java
 	@GET